 - Students help care for the School’s organic vegetable garden, from seeding to harvesting.

-- Ross School is a member of the Green School Alliance.
+- Ross School is a member of the Green Schools Alliance.

 - Buildings on the Ross campus use geothermal heating and cooling.

-- Recent Senior Projects include research on alternative fuel sources, water conservation, green architecture, sustainable living practices, organic farming and climate change.
+- Recent Senior Projects include research on alternative fuel sources, green architecture, and sustainable living practices.

-- Ross School has reduced the number of printed materials it sends out, often relying on email and its website to deliver information.
+- Ross School has reduced the number of printed materials it sends out, primarily relying on email and its website to deliver information.

 - Ross School was awarded a grant for $242,028 by the New York State Energy Research Development Authority (NYSERDA) to install solar panels at the Lower School.